-16% increase in Fuel Service, Shipping, Storage Income, Rental Income and Other Revenue This is due to the revenues from the newly acquired subsidiary - PFM.
+Fuel Service, Shipping, Storage Income, Rental Income and Other Revenue increased by 16% primarily due to the revenues from the newly acquired subsidiary - PFM.

-123.1% increase in Cost of Sales and Services
+Cost of Sales and Services

+Cost of Sales and Services increased by 123.1%.
 This mirrors the increase in the sale of goods, reflecting the price movements in the world market during the first half of 2018 which is higher compared to the same period in 2017.
 The increase in excise taxes to petroleum products also contributed to the increment.

-50.8% increase in Selling and Administrative Expenses
+Selling and Administrative Expenses

+Selling and Administrative Expenses increased by 50.8%.
 This is primarily because of the operating requirements of the new subsidiaries.
 The expansion program of the group caused higher salaries and wages, depreciation, fuel expenses and other operating expenses.
 The launching of various advertisements and promotions like Phoenix PULSE Technology are also factors causing the increment.